Skip to content

 The City of Wine is a great building, it overlooks the bank of the Garonne River, and it focuses on the history of winemaking from the beginning, starting with the cultivation of grapes, and the different stages it goes through until it turns into the famous Bordeaux wine.

-The cultivation and trade of grapes date back hundreds of years, so it also includes exhibitions of a number of products that are made from bottles of recycled wine.
-If you are a wine lover this will be the best place you will visit.
+The cultivation and trade of grapes date back hundreds of years, so it also includes exhibitions of products made from bottles of recycled wine.
+If you are a wine lover, this will be the best place to visit.

 3. Bordeaux Cathedral